Back to menu

 Plan of the House of Hercules - Caseggiato dell'Ercole.

 After the excavations many paintings from the area were taken from the walls and stored in the Horrea Epagathiana, where they were photographed by the Istituto Centrale per il Catalogo e la Documentazione in 1958.
 On most of the paintings small signs were then placed, with the place of discovery and inventory number.
-In April and May 2008 I did some work in the House of Hercules and I discovered, to my surprise, traces of the removal of paintings that had been taken to the store rooms, something I had never seen before in Ostia.
+In April and May 2008 I did some work in the House of Hercules and I discovered many traces of the removal of paintings that had been taken to the store rooms.

 Room 16